 The First United Methodist Church in Abilene TX has a long history.
-Organized as a congregation in 1881, just as the town was established, it was the first church to have a building in area which was a stock shipping point on the Texas and Pacific Railway.
+Organized as a congregation in 1881, just as the town was established, it was the first church to have a building in an area that was a stock shipping point on the Texas and Pacific Railway.

-In 1965 First United Methodist built their current location at 202 Butternut.
+In 1965 First United Methodist built its current location at 202 Butternut.
 But as the congregation continued to grow, they saw the need for an activity center.
 But the question was how to join the two buildings.
 Crystal Structures was brought in to add a beautiful, tall atrium to bridge the buildings.
-The architecture was planned to complement the style of the 1965 structure while adding a stylish entry way.
+The architecture was planned to complement the style of the 1965 structure while adding a stylish entryway.

 The atrium area was 33′ tall at the apex and 20′ tall at the eave.
 The length across the front is 31′ and the interior width is 27′.
 This was a really nice area for receptions and gatherings.

 Unfortunately, the church and atrium fell victim to a massive hailstorm on June 12, 2014.
 Baseball (and larger) size hail shattered the stained glass windows, totaled the church building roofs, and crushed the laminated glass panes in the atrium.
 The city of Abilene sustained over $400 million in damages.